For training boosted tree models, there are 2 parameters used for choosing algorithms,

 by itself and scaling is even less efficient, we removed it entirely.
 Second one is

-.
-Per-node weighted sketching employed by grow_local_histmaker
+skmaker.
+Per-node weighted sketching employed by grow_local_histmaker is slow,

-was unmaintained and seems to be a workaround trying to eliminate the
+the skmaker was unmaintained and seems to be a workaround trying to eliminate the

 histogram creation step and uses sketching values directly during split evaluation.
 It